davidebarbieri/samwise/docs/Language_Challenge.md

 # Advanced Features

-!> [ This page is under development ]

 ## Challenge Checks

-### 4.11 Challenge Check node

 The challenge check is a node that allows the dialogue to ask the game to check the skills of the player, and branching the dialogue based on the result of the check.
-Such challenge can be anything, for example a QTE, the verification of some player statistics, or just a random result.
+Such challenge can be anything, for example a QTE, the verification of some player statistics, the throw of some dices, or just a random result.
 The check has a *name*, which is used by the game to select which kind of challenge must be provided.

 ```